 I would thoroughly recommend this St Andrews South Walk to you for the views.
 It is also very easy and not too strenuous.
 Even if you are not a regular walker you can do this without any difficulty.

-If you would like to find out more about staying with us at Sandcastle Cottage for a week, midweek or weekend break check our availability and prices by clicking the book now button at the foot of this page.
+If you would like to find out more about staying with us at Sandcastle Cottage click this link Alternatively if you would like details on availability and prices click the book now button at the foot of this page.

 If you would like to find out about more walks in the area then click on our walks page.